sonic-net/sonic-mgmt/docs/testplan/VxLAN_BGP_EVPN_test_plan.md

 #### Test steps
-* Configure 4K L2VNI per tunnel.
-Configure 4K MAC-VRF behind vtep.
-Simulate same vtep behind all spines.
+* Configure one L2VNI per leaf and check the functionality.
+Scale the config such that each spine has the same leaf connected and the tunnel to support max L2VNIs
 * Configure EBGP/IBGP as underlay protocol.
-* Configure IBGP as overlay protocol for remote mac learning.
+* Configure EBGP as overlay protocol for remote mac learning.
 * Start all protocols.
 * Verify that switch is able to learn all remote VTEPs and measure the CPU utilization and memory usage.
 * Verify that different route types are learned and shown in database.